 Hours involved in the activity

-For this activity you can claim a maximum of 1 learning and development outcomes.
+For this activity you can claim a maximum of one learning and development outcomes per year.

 Work readiness skill/Graduate attribute

 By actively engaging in this activity, you can claim against one of the pre-determined intersection points detailed below.
 You should reflect on your experience and select the WRS/GA intersection point that best represents your learning outcome.

 - Initiative and enterprise - You generate and implement new ideas for better results for our communities.

 - Leadership – You keep the team motivated towards the final goal and model leadership in the community.